 Step 1: Pre-Embrace The Suck

-One of my favorite teachers used had a sensible philosophy that he often repeated in class: If you’re really taking the time to reflect on who you are and what you’re doing, there really shouldn’t be a whole lot of surprises in life.
-His example (as the former CEO of a biomedical corporation): if you’re making medical equipment, it really shouldn’t be a surprise when someone, at some point, dies using your producer and you get sued.
+One of my favorite teachers had a sensible philosophy that he often repeated in class: if you’re truly taking the time to reflect on who you are and what you’re doing, there really shouldn’t be a whole lot of surprises in life.
+His example (as the former CEO of a biomedical corporation): if you’re making medical equipment, it shouldn’t come as a surprise when someone, at some point, dies using your producer and you get sued.

-Let’s face it: when you’re in the running for an executive-level role with a creative director who can probably have his pick of a lot of candidates, it shouldn’t come as a surprise if you don’t get the nod.
+So, let’s think through the scenario: when you’re in the running for an executive-level role with a creative director who can probably have his/her pick of a lot of candidates, it shouldn’t come as a surprise if you don’t get the nod.
 And being honest and open to that outcome allowed me to embrace it before it happened.
 I could try to anticipate the emotions that would come with it: disappointment, a hit to my self-confidence, a hit to my self-worth, anger, sadness.
 This act was crucially important because it gave me the opportunity to embrace those emotions as just that: emotions.
 Not reality, not a reflection of who I am.
 Just…emotions.